-Wasfy M. Obeidat*, Shadi F. Gharaibeh, Abdolelah A. Jaradat and Osama Abualsuod Pages 1 - 11 ( 11 )
+Wasfy M. Obeidat*, Shadi F. Gharaibeh, Abdolelah A. Jaradat and Osama Abualsuod Pages 54 - 64 ( 11 )

-Objective: The objective of this study was to evaluate the suitability of ternary mixture of smart polymers comprised of Eudragit®E100, Eudragit®L100, and sodium alginate to serve as a carrier for sustained drug release for weakly basic drugs.
+Objective: The objective of this study was to evaluate the suitability of a ternary mixture of smart polymers comprised of Eudragit®E100, Eudragit®L100, and sodium alginate to serve as a carrier for sustained drug release for weakly basic drugs.
 The model drug chosen in this part of the study is Metronidazole.

-Result: Thus, indicating a potential for controlling the drug release for 12 hours depending on polymers ratios in the formulation.
+Results: Thus, indicating a potential for controlling the drug release for 12 hours depending on polymers ratios in the formulation.
 The ratio of sodium alginate to total Eudragit® polymers and the ratio of Eudragit®E100 to Eudragit®L100 within the ternary polymeric composition were found critical in determining the controlled release performance.